jesperancinha/from-paris-to-berlin-circuit-breaker/Roadmap.md

 ## Roadmap to v1.0.0

 - Every circuit break adds 5 minutes to downtime
 - A circuit break timeout adds the timeout on top of the 5 minute delay
+- Use GoJS to implement car and location developments
+- Test different GoJS formats

+---

+2021/10/17

 ---